arindamc14/Unit3-Project/README.md

 * [Wireframes](https://github.com/arindamc14/Unit3-Project/blob/master/pre-project/Project-3-wireframe-b.pdf)
 * [ERB](https://github.com/arindamc14/Unit3-Project/blob/master/pre-project/Unit-3-Project.pdf)

-## To do
-Explanations of the technologies used-
-A couple paragraphs about the general approach you took- Installation instructions for any dependencies
-Link to your user stories – who are your users, what do they want, and why?
-Link to your wireframes – sketches of major views / interfaces in your application Descriptions of any unsolved problems or major hurdles your team had to overcome

 ## Challenges
-It was a first for all of us to collaborate through git on a projecct, we had a dangerous start where we were all commiting the master branch while avoiding
+It was a first for all of us to collaborate through git on a project, we had a dangerous start where we were all commiting the master branch while avoiding

 Working on RubyonRails was a challenge for all of us, especially the way how the MVCs are connected together.